reactive-graph/reactive-graph/docs/cli/reference/reactive-graph-client.md

 * `flow-instances` — Manage flow instances
 * `introspection` — Execute GraphQL introspection queries

+###### **Arguments:**

+* `<DANGER_ACCEPT_INVALID_HOSTNAMES>` — Controls the use of hostname verification.

+   Defaults to `false`.

+   Warning: You should think very carefully before you use this method.
+If hostname verification is not used, any valid certificate for any site will be trusted for use from any other.
+This introduces a significant vulnerability to man-in-the-middle attacks.

+  Possible values: `true`, `false`

 ###### **Options:**

 * `--client-hostname <CLIENT_HOSTNAME>` — The hostname to connect to